andornaut/statezero/README.md

 ### Subscribing to state change notifications

-You can subscribe to state change notifications by calling `subscribe(fn, filter)`, where "fn" is a function that you define, "filter" is an optional String, Array or Function which you can use to select the part of the state that you care about, and the return value is a subscription, which you can use to unsubscribe.
+You can subscribe to state change notifications by calling `subscribe(fn, filter)`, where "fn" is a function that you define, "filter" is an optional String, Array or Function that selects the part of the state that you care about, and the return value is a subscription, which you can use to unsubscribe.

 The function that you pass to `subscribe()` is passed different values depending on the "filter" argument that you supplied.